jwynia/af-for-mastra/context-network/foundation/project_definition.md

-# Project Definition
+# Project Definition - mastra-af-letta

 ## Purpose
-This document defines the core purpose, goals, and scope of the Software Project Context Network template.
+This document defines the core purpose, goals, and scope of the mastra-af-letta npm package, which provides interoperability between Mastra.ai and Letta (formerly MemGPT) AI agent frameworks.

 ## Classification
 - **Domain:** Core Concept